|

 This post may contain affiliate links which won't change your price but will share some commission.

-Great for Meal Prep: Stores well in the fridge and reheats beautifully for easy lunches or dinners.
+Great for leftovers: Reheats well for easy lunches or next-day dinners.

 • ground beef.
 Provides a hearty, protein-rich base.
 You can use lean ground beef or substitute with ground turkey or chicken for a lighter option.